BattMoTeam/BattMo/Documentation/mergejsonstruct.rst

 .. code:: matlab

-   jsonfilename = 'ParameterData/BatteryCellParameters/LithiumIonBatteryCell/lithium_ion_battery_nmc_graphite.json';
+   jsonfilename = fullfile('ParameterData', 'BatteryCellParameters', 'LithiumIonBatteryCell', 'lithium_ion_battery_nmc_graphite.json');
    jsonstruct_material = parseBattmoJson(jsonfilename);

 Next, we have defined the cell geometry properties in a separate JSON file that we can also parse into |battmo|:

 .. code:: matlab

-   jsonfilename = 'Examples/jsondatafiles/geometry3d.json';
+   jsonfilename = fullfile('Examples', 'JsonDataFiles', 'geometry3d.json');
    jsonstruct_geometry = parseBattmoJson(jsonfilename);

 We can take the same approach for the remaining parameters, as shown below, for: